mikejensen0/p9/README.md

-# p9
+## Setup
 You need to have python installed so pip works.
-Then while in root of the project run pip install -r requirements.txt to install all requirements.
+Then while in root of the project run the following command to install all requirements:

+`pip install -r requirements.txt`

+You also need Docker installed.

+## Running the program
+To run the program, the Docker container and server needs to be run the following commands:

+### Docker container
-To run the code you need docker installed and running.
-Go to the docker_setup folder and run: docker build . -t compiler docker run -d -p 5000:5000 compiler
+Go to the `docker_setup` folder and run:

+`docker build . -t compiler`

+`docker run -d -p 5000:5000 compiler`

+### Backend Server
-After that run server.py.
-Then your system should be up and running and can be found at the url stated by the terminal
+After that run `server.py`
+Then your system should be up and running and can be found at the url stated by the terminal.